Counseling to Enhance Women's Lives

 The counseling begins with telling your story.
 My practice provides a private setting to talk about areas for acceptance, growth or change.
 In order for us to work well together, you'll need to feel understood.

 I use an integrative approach, drawing on various schools of therapy, best practices and lines of research to provide customized care.
 My style is positive and relationship-based.
-We'll gather information, share ideas and be curious about what is helpful for you.
+We'll gather information, share ideas and be curious about your process of personal development.

 What works for one person is not necessarily going to work for the next.
 My treatment and self care recommendations reflect a focus on what works for you.
 They link you with findings from a range of sources including cognitive behavioral therapy, developmental psychology, positive psychology and mindfulness practice.

 Are you stuck?
 It's so frustrating to be in a rut.
 Time passes and there you are.
 Meanwhile, you may not be the only one feeling the strain.
-Are your loved ones concerned about you?
-Studies have been done on how long on average people wait before seeking help for emotional pain.
-It is much too long.
+Are your loved ones concerned about you as well?
+Studies show that people often wait a surprisingly long time to seek help.
+Don't let that be the case for you.
+Why wait?

 Take a different path.
+Unlock your mental constraints.
+Face problems (with support) to reduce their impact.
 Gain knowledge.
-Face problems (with support) to reduce their impact.
-Come to recognize triggers, pause and respond differently.
+Come to recognize triggers.
+Pause and respond differently.
 Practice new ways of handling difficult thoughts and feelings.
-Take a different stance toward what is bothering you.
 The past does not have to determine the future.

 It's natural to seek support during stressful times.
 It speaks to your resolve to navigate challenges and desire to overcome them.
 And, it suggests a healthy impulse not to do it alone.
 As people we are deeply social.
 We seem to find our way out of difficulties better with others than on our own.
 Talking to loved ones can be helpful.
 But, therapy offers something different - a private setting, time dedicated to you and access to a professional perspective.